Tinkerforge/doc/en/source/Hardware/Bricklets/Segment_Display_4x7_V2.rst

 Besides the possibility of controlling each segment independently, the API offers a user configurable counter.

-The Segment Display 4x7 Bricklet 2.0 has a 7 pole Bricklet connector and is connected to a Brick with a ``7p-10p`` Bricklet cable.

 .. raw:: html

 	<video class="align-center" max-width="100%" width="600px" height="auto" controls loop>